DIY Crayon Dripped Candle Holder...

 And the outdoor dining table and chairs.

-To refurb the two-seater cane couch...
+To refurbish the old two-seater cane couch...

 Chalk Paint